Tsukimichi: Moonlit Fantasy Season 2 International Release Window, Cast, Director, Teaser Trailer And More Details

 Light novel spoilers ahead.

 In the finale of "Tsukimichi: Moonlit Fantasy" Season 1, Makoto encounters and defeats Sofia Bulga, a powerful adventurer, and Mitsurugi, a dragon.
-The two, for some reason, have elected to join the demon army's quest to destroy humanity.
+The two have elected to join the demon army's quest to destroy humanity.
 However, Makoto prevents this, possibly playing directly into the hands of the unkind goddess who first summons him.
 It's unclear exactly what her plans are, but given that she is beginning to view Makoto as a rival for his increased power, it likely does not bode well for our hero.

 Nevertheless, Makoto continues doing what he does best, growing the community of villagers, traders, and adventurers that he has helped build within Tomoe's personal dimension.
 At the same time, he wants to connect more with the humans of this world, something which the goddess has done her utmost to prevent.
 Whether or not Makoto achieves any of these goals will be revealed when "Tsukimichi: Moonlit Fantasy" Season 2 is released.
 If you want to know the main plot points of Season 2, you can check out the source material.